 Emerging market currencies showed a second day of declines, with a JPMorgan emerging market currency index falling 0.2 percent on fears export-oriented economies would be caught in the crossfire of any escalating trade conflict.

-Oil prices fell after a U.S. Gulf storm weakened and moved away from oil-producing areas, and on mounting concerns about global trade disputes and Turkey's currency crisis hurting demand.
+Oil prices fell after a U.S. Gulf storm weakened and moved away from oil-producing areas and as concerns mounted about global trade disputes and Turkey's currency crisis hurting demand.

-Additional reporting by Saqib Iqbal Ahmed in New York, Shreyashi Sanyal in Bengaluru, Sujata Rao in London, Shinichi Saoshiro in Tokyo; Editing by Bernadette Baum and David Gregorio
+Additional reporting by Saqib Iqbal Ahmed and April Joyner in New York, Shreyashi Sanyal in Bengaluru, Sujata Rao in London, Shinichi Saoshiro in Tokyo; Editing by Bernadette Baum, David Gregorio and Cynthia Osterman